(Each student is provided one enrichment class as part of the core curriculum covered tuition.)

 Playing with other people is one of the most enjoyable parts of being a musician!
 Being a strong solo pianist and a strong collaborative pianist require different training.
 In this course, our piano faculty will help each student develop their piano accompaniment skills.

 Students are expected to have prepared the music with complete fluency by the beginning of institute.
+Students are responsible for bringing their own music to class.
 Class size is very limited.
 Solo instrumentalists will be provided.

-Open to all ages.
+Open to ages 8 and up.
 See below for playing requirements.

 Has performed duets from Kaleidoscope book 1 by Jon George, Alfred Publ.
 AND